adaptive-democracy/hopeful-path/talks/talk.metagov.md

 ---

-# Persistent Commitments (briefly)
+# Adaptive Commitments (briefly)

 not enough time to talk about this!

 ![](https://miro.medium.com/max/1400/0*cwm5XJR3rdah-ERB)

 <!--
-persistent commitments could allow pushing the decision deadline back, based on a candidate/document could have commitments *attached* that need to be "fulfilled" or something by a cyclical commitment before they actually take place
+adaptive commitments could allow pushing the decision deadline back, based on a candidate/document could have commitments *attached* that need to be "fulfilled" or something by a cyclical commitment before they actually take place
 -->